August 24, 2018

 What are Good Laptop Specs?

 - Ram – Used for juggling multiple applications at once.
 More Ram can give you a speed boost.
+These days, 8GB Ram is the minimum to aim for.
+16GB or 32GB is only needed for high-end machines.

 An integral part of the laptop, the processor will determine how powerful your computer is.
 There are two main players in the laptop space, Intel and AMD, although the vast majority of the models you’ll find on store shelves with feature an Intel chip.
 These typically come in the flavour of i3, i5 or i7.
 In the most basic terms, the bigger the number, the better the processor.